MaterializeInc/materialize/doc/user/content/administration/billing.md

 ---
-title: "Usage & Billing"
+title: "Usage & billing"
-description: "Provides an overview of various factors that can affect cost."
+description: "Understand the billing model of Materialize, and learn best practices for cost control."
 menu:
   main:
     parent: "administration"
     weight: 10
 ---

-From the [console](https://console.materialize.com/) (`Admin` > `Usage &
+From the [Materialize console](https://console.materialize.com/) (`Admin` > `Usage &
 Billing`), administrators can access their invoice.
 The invoice provides Compute and Storage usage and cost information.

-## Cost Factors
+## Cost factors

 Various factors can affect your costs, including (but not limited to):